|Ph.D||Educational Psychology & Methodology||The University at Albany/SUNY|

 - Special Education Assessment

-- Saddler, B., Asaro-Saddler, K., Moeyaert, M. & Cuccio-Slichko, J. (in press).
+- Saddler, B., Asaro-Saddler, K., Moeyaert, M. & Cuccio-Slichko, J. (2019).
 Teaching summary writing to students with learning disabilities via strategy instruction.
-Journal of Learning Disabilities.
+Reading & Writing Quarterly: Overcoming learning difficulties.
+35(5).

 - Cuccio-Slichko, J., & Chapin, D.A.
 (2015).
 An examination of the effect of setting on student perceptions of digital writing game utility.
 Journal of Game-Supported Interactive Learning, 1(1), 15-21.